Sustainable Practices

 For that reason, ecologists and conservation groups are taking a new look at privately-owned lands as starting points for major conservation efforts.

-The Wisconsin potato industry is being proactive in documenting the sustainability of their growers while ensuring grower engagement in the process.
+The Wisconsin potato industry is taking proactive measures to document the sustainability of its growers, fostering grower engagement in the process of cultivating sustainably grown potatoes.
 Working through the Wisconsin Potato and Vegetable Growers Association (WPVGA), in partnership with the National Initiative for Sustainable Agriculture (NISA), the industry has assessed the sustainability of the practices currently used on potato farms throughout the state.

 The assessment used an entry-level NISA approach to generate maximum grower engagement in the sustainability arena.
 Seventy-one growers returned assessments representing 56,785 acres of potatoes (90% of the total Wisconsin acreage).